Experience (n) – Practical contact with and observation of facts or events

 Sales engineer Jonathan Zippiroli recently completed work on a custom perforating frac gun plug.
 The project required a custom plug to be made that would protect the threads of the frac gun components, which were molded with HDPE.

-“We had some issues with finishing the tool, and some quality issues with the part we needed to make adjustments on because of the threading,” said Zippiroli.
-“This is a good example of a custom project that required a little more back-and-forth.”
+“We encountered issues finishing the tool, with quality concerns on the part that required adjustments due to threading,” said Zippiroli.
+“This is a good example of a custom project that required a detailed interaction.”

 Zippiroli and the tool room team worked out all issues by communicating with the customer directly.
 While this took a bit more time on the tooling, we now have a part that can be repeated thousands of times, saving the customer a great deal in the future.

 Zippiroli is currently assisting with the production of pipe caps for a customer where the top rib on each cap needs to be just right.
-He’s focusing on lead time to get samples in the customer's hands.
+He's focusing on fast lead times to get samples quickly to the customer's hands.

 “We’re kicking off the production tools now, basically duplicating parts,” said Zippiroli.
 “We're taking it one step at a time and focusing on getting them samples of our tool to approve.”